NKorea declares medium-range missile ready for deployment

 The technology uses compressed gas to propel a missile upwards before its engine ignites in mid-air.
 It is considered safer and also makes it easier to hide the launch location.

-A spokesman for Seoul’s Joint Chiefs of Staff told reporters that South Korean and US intelligence authorities “assess that North Korea secured meaningful data in advancing the reliability of its missile technology through yesterday’s missile launch.”
+A spokesman for Seoul’s Joint Chiefs of Staff told reporters that according to South Korean and US intelligence authorities, the launch had provided the North with data to improve its missiles’ reliability.

 But he added: “Our position is that the stable re-entry of the warhead needs more verification.”